• Skip to primary navigation

 These fun baking recipes offer a lot of sensorial exploration.
 Rolling the dough and creating the cookies can be an exciting experience for kids and adults.
 Laughing about what shapes they've made, whether their cookies are lopsided, and the sizes of the thumbprints ignite creativity and spark joy.

-For more sensorial fun with dough, check out this Antarctic expedition food.
+For more sensorial fun with dough, check out this Antarctic expedition food, this savory pie, and these Peruvian donuts.

 child spooning jam onto a thumbprint cookie